You want smart political talk without the meltdowns?

 And, you know, and then you risk now having all these trials take place, the ones that matter, the criminal trials, all in 24.

-Now, assuming that I might be right, and I don't think Donald Trump can get a fair trial in New York or D.C. or Fulton County, so let's assume for a second I'm right.
+Now, assuming that I might be right, and I don't think Donald Trump can get a fair trial in New York or D.C. or Fulton County, let's assume for a second I'm right.

-Then if I'm right, and he's found guilty in all three of those venues, very strong possibility.
+Then if I'm right and he's found guilty in all three of those venues, very strong possibility.

-Now his convictions were vacated by the Supreme Court, but the whole process took three and a half years to get there.
+Now, his convictions were vacated by the Supreme Court, but the whole process took three and a half years to get there.

 If he had in the investigation time, it was well over four years.

-Um wonder if that can happen.
+Wonder if that can happen.

-You know, we have the Hunter Biden sweetheart deal that we spent a lot of time with, and David Weiss now, the guy that gave him the sweetheart deal with the provision buried in the in the gun deferment provision of that deal that they handed to the judge only that morning, and the judge said, Oh, uh, you have a provision in here that uh means that you're not investigating Hunter Biden any further on any issues like Farr or anything like that.
+You know, we have the Hunter Biden sweetheart deal that we spent a lot of time with, and David Weiss now, the guy that gave him the sweetheart deal, with the provision buried in the gun deferment provision of that deal that they handed to the judge only that morning.

-Uh then they were called out in court.
+Then they were called out in court.

-They were hoping the judge wouldn't read it and rubber stamp it and sign the document and deal is done, and then Hunter can't be charged with anything moving further.
+They were hoping the judge wouldn't read it and rubber stamp it and sign the document and deal is done.

 That would have been locked in cement.